Anemia is a disorder in which red blood cells are decreased in the blood.

 - Decreased central venous pressure

-- Normocytic or normochromic RBC on investigation
+- Normocytic or normochromic RBCs on peripheral smear examination

-- Reticulocytosis within 2-3 days of event
+- Reticulocytosis within 2-3 days of the event

 Chronic hemorrhagic anemia

 This occurs when there is a chronic loss of blood

 - Pallor without jaundice or cyanosis and unrelieved by oxygen